instadw/instadwell-blog/_posts/2026-2-17-top-10-co-living-spaces-in-delhi-the-ultimate-guide-to-finding-a-pg.md

 | Couple                | Saket / Freedom Fighter Enclave | Liberal landlords, privacy, and better flats.             |
 | On a Tight Budget     | Uttam Nagar / Laxmi Nagar       | Lowest rents in the city (starts ₹5k).                    |

+For UPSC aspirants specifically, Mukherjee Nagar is the dominant coaching hub.
+Read our [Mukherjee Nagar UPSC Reality Guide](/blog/top-10-co-living-spaces-in-mukherjee-nagar-the-upsc-aspirants-reality-guide) for a ground-level comparison of the top 10 properties there.

+Commuting to Gurgaon from Delhi?
+Read our [Gurgaon Sector 46 & 38 PG Guide](/blog/top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026) as an alternative to a Delhi-based stay.

 ##  The Delhi Rent Map: What Does it Actually Cost?